 - Patients may be directed to go to an Urgent Care or Emergency Department.

-At this time, we strongly encourage no visitors during all future, necessary visits to our facilities.
+At this time, we strongly encourage no visitors during all future appointments at our facilities.
 Exceptions to this will continue to be for elderly, handicapped, or patients who need a caregiver or family member to help coordinate their care.
-We will continue to screen all persons, including any visitors, coming into our facilities for temperature, history of recent exposure or illness in the past 14 days prior to visit.
-Patients and visitors may be asked to wear a mask in order to proceed with any scheduled appointments, and will be required to wear the mask throughout the duration of their time at CCNW.
-This precautionary measure is to help keep our patients and staff as safe as possible by eliminating possible exposures.
+These visitors are required to please bring their own mask and wear it throughout the duration of their time at CCNW.
+We have a limited supply of masks, and are reserving these for our immunocompromised patients.
+Also, we will continue to screen all persons, including any visitors, coming into our facilities for temperature, history of recent exposure or illness in the past 14 days prior to visit.
+These precautionary measures will help to keep our patients and staff as safe as possible by eliminating possible exposures.

 NEW CHECK-IN PROCESS (RADIATION THERAPY PATIENTS ONLY)